redwoodjs/redwood/docs/docs/mailer.md

 ### Files & Directories

-The core file for the mailer functions is `api/src/lib/mailer.ts`.
+The core file for the Mailer functions is `api/src/lib/mailer.ts`.
 This file contains configuration defining which handlers and renderers to use and when.
 It starts out looking like this:
 ```ts
 import { Mailer } from '@redwoodjs/mailer-core'
 import { NodemailerMailHandler } from '@redwoodjs/mailer-handler-nodemailer'